Coltinating/ClippingHub/README.md

 ### Currently starts with Chrome DevTools enabled for debugging.
 ### VERY WIP
 ### "Browse Rumble" IS CURRENTLY BROKEN
+### Proof of concept, there are issues with buffering (It's almost too safe for it's own good) I need to iron out.
+### Playback with Video vs Live use cases need to be added.
+It treats Live as a Video which is evergrowing (Appends time to total duration via .ts fragments)
+### I'm aware of the issues is all I want to add.

 ## Features

 - Auto-detects m3u8 stream URLs from Rumble pages